jboss-developer/jboss-eap-quickstarts/helloworld-jsp/readme.md

 This is your project!
 It's a sample, deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 on JBoss AS 7 or EAP 6.
-This project is setup to allow you to create a compliant Java EE 6 application using *JSP 2.0* *EL 2.0*  *CDI 1.0*, *EJB 3.1*, *JPA 2.0* and Bean Validation 1.0.
+This project is setup to allow you to create a compliant Java EE 6 application using *JSP 2.0* *EL 2.0* *JSTL 1.2* *CDI 1.0*, *EJB 3.1*, *JPA 2.0* and Bean Validation 1.0.

-This project rebuilds the presentation tier of the kitchensink quickstart app using JSP instead of JSF
+This project rebuilds the presentation tier of the kitchensink quickstart app using JSP and JSTL instead of JSF features.

 It is another  app based on JSP that reused all other components from the Member Registration template.
-It includes
-a persistence unit and some sample persistence and transaction code to help you get your feet wet with database access in enterprise Java.
+It reused the persistence unit and some sample persistence and transaction code to help you get your feet wet with database access in enterprise Java.

 System requirements